srubenking/adventofcode2025/README.md

   <summary>Day 5</summary>

   ### Part 1
   Again, easier than I expected!
-My first attempt would have actually accounted for Part 2 as well *buuuut* the way I was doing it was *maybe not the most efficient* and I might have done something terrible to WSL in the process (all good after restarting).
+My first attempt would have actually accounted for Part 2 as well *buuuut* the way I was doing it was *so inefficient that I stopped waiting for it to finish eventually* and I might have done something terrible to WSL in the process (all good after restarting).

   ### Part 2
-  tba
+  Part 2 was *significantly* more difficult, but once I had the right idea and made sure the example cases were working, it worked *nearly* first try (I just forgot to account for the fact that the ranges of IDs were inclusive at first).

 </details>